VFPX/Win32API/samples/sample_189.md

 ## Comment:
 The clipboard must stay opened during the procedure and only then closed.
 The handle to the clipboard content is retrieved via the GetClipboardData call.

-If this is a bitmap handle, then the code is invoked that is very much like the <a href=?example=187>Storing screen shot of a form to a bitmap file</a>.
+If this is a bitmap handle, then the code is invoked that is very much like the [Storing screen shot of a form to a bitmap file](sample_187.md).

 The target file is a 24 bit per pixel bitmap.